 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the company after deducting all of its liabilities.

-1 Accounting policies (Continued)
+(Continued)

 Basic financial liabilities